foobar-engineering/mentor/README.md

     - creates home dir for every student, puts workshop's code here and mounts it into `/workshop` in student's dind container
     - creates user_num dind containers and exposes ports outside Mentor server
     - creates spyglass container for teacher which serves simple static frontend for managing any student's workflow
+    - generates MultiPass config in console for you

 # Workflow
-The teacher creates as many users as required, usually about 16-32, and assigning credentials at the very beginning of the workshop to students (either print them on paper or sending via messages).
+The teacher creates as many users as required, usually about 16-32, and assigning credentials at the very beginning of the workshop to students (either print them on paper or sending via messengers).

 By default credentials looks like: `user0:pass0@example.com`, you may change it to something more sophisticated by changing that `"{{ 'user%d'|format(item) }}:{{ 'pass%d'| format(item) }}"` in `roles\infra\tasks\main.yaml`

 Students check if everything is working in any modern browser, even if gotty is perfect sometimes personal security settings can cause a hassle, please, ensure every ad blocker is disabled.